zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 ```#REF: SSFD:PO Prepare the organization```

 #### A1.
 Roles and Responsibilities (#ID: ZSSD-OP:PO-RR)
-TODO: Consider skipping this in full as it makes no big sense to require individual contributors to get commitment and roles and trainings.
+TODO: Consider skipping this in full as it probably makes no sense to require individual contributors to get commitment and roles and trainings.

 ```#REF: SSDF:PO.2 Implement Roles and Responsibilities```

 - A1.1 Create Roles and Alter responsibilities (#ID: ZSSD-OP:PO-RR-CRA)

 Create new roles and alter responsibilities for existing roles as needed to encompass all parts of the SSDF.
 Periodically review and maintain the defined roles and responsibilities, updating them as needed\

 ```#REF: SSDF:PO.2.1```

 - A1.2 Role Based Training (#ID: ZSSD-OP:PO-RR-RBT)

 Provide role-based training for all personnel with responsibilities that contribute to secure development.
-Periodically review personnel proficiency and role-based training, and update the training asneeded.
+Periodically review personnel proficiency and role-based training, and update the training as needed.

 ```#REF: SSDF:PO.2.2, SSF-A.1.1-B, SSF-A.1.2-B```\
 ```#NOT-APPLICABLE```

 - A1.3 Upper Management Commitment (#ID: ZSSD-OP:PO-RR-UMC)

-Obtain upper management commitment to secure development, and convey that commitment to all with SSDF-related roles and responsibilities.
+Obtain upper management commitment to secure development, and convey that commitment to all with SSDF related roles and responsibilities.

 `````#REF: SSDF:PO.2.3`````\
 ```#NOT-APPLICABLE for individuals and small organizations.```\